 Maintenance: You must look after your car in line with the manufacturer's handbook

-Time limit for claims: You must tell your insurer of any problems within 7 days
+Time limit for claims: You must tell your insurer of any problems within seven days

 Read the insurer's policy documents for a full list of conditions before you pay for cover.
-If you fail to meet them, your insurer can refuse to pay any claims.
+If you fail to meet them, your insurer can refuse to pay your claims.

 Here is more information about how to make a claim on your warranty insurance.

-It varies between insurers but some of the things normally excluded by a car warranty are:
+Exclusions vary between insurers but some of the things that are often excluded by a car warranty policy are: